 As a capable adult, you have many rights when you receive health care.
 You have the right to be told about your medical choices and their benefits and risks.
 You also have the right to accept or refuse these choices.
-Whatever you decide, it is important to talk about your decisions with your physician, other health professionals and those close to you.
-You also may put your plans for future medical care in writing in case you become unable to make your own decisions.
+Whatever you decide, it is important to talk about your decisions with your physician, other health professionals and those closest to you.
+It’s also important to put these plans in writing in case you become unable to make your own decisions.

 Start Planning Now:

 This advance care planning process may only take a short period of time or it may take many months.
 What is most important is that you begin now and take the time you need to understand, reflect, discuss and make a plan that will work best for you and those closest to you.

 An advance directive is the plan you make for future health care.
 In this plan, you simply provide instructions about the choices you would prefer for future healthcare should you not be able to share that information yourself.
 You can also appoint another person or persons to make health care decisions on your behalf if you were unable to make them yourself.
 This is referred to as a Health Care Power of Attorney.

 Your advance directive can be a legal document, or you may choose to communicate your choices more informally in a letter or by having a conversation.
 There are several versions of the form, all of which are available online or from the hospital and are easy to follow.
 After completion, you will need to have two adult witnesses who are not related to you by blood or marriage and who are not part of your health care team or employed by the hospital.

 Make sure to share copies of the Advance Directive with the people you have designated as your Health Care Power of Attorney and with your health care provider.
 If you receive care at a Watertown Regional Medical Center affiliated clinic, your document will be added to your medical record and will be made available if you’re ever a patient at the hospital.
 In many circumstances, a formal legal document that clearly reflects your goals and values is the best way to ensure that your choices can be followed.